 All tension, both physical and mental, is stored somewhere in the body and true stress reduction is a matter of discovering how to release that tension on both levels.

 Yoga programs directly addresses tension in both the body and the mind.
-Our classes remove stress from both sources since tension in one area has a direct effect on the other.
+Our corporate yoga classes remove stress from both sources since tension in one area has a direct effect on the other.
 The classes offer simple, safe, and practical techniques that quickly reduce tension and stress at any time and place, especially in the office.

 Yoga is a scientific discipline that offers practical and definitive results while addressing tension in both the body and the mind.
-Yoga at the workplace has become popular in many companies nationwide because of the stress reduction benefits and the low cost of implementation.
+Corporate Yoga at the workplace has become popular in many companies nationwide because of the stress reduction benefits and the low cost of implementation.

 Unlike other exercise routines yoga is low impact, improves strength and flexibility, builds concentration, and reduces mental and physical stress and tension.
 In addition, yoga is known to eradicate fatigue and generate energy, all of which lead to increased productivity and morale.
 Yoga exercises are simple and can be modified for different skill levels and abilities – perfect for the office environment!

-While most stress management workshops just talk about how to deal with stress, our yoga programs get results.
+While most stress management workshops just talk about how to deal with stress, our corporate yoga programs get results.
 Your employees will learn and experience proven techniques that have immediate and lasting effects.

-You may be surprised at how many large corporations use yoga at work.
+You may be surprised at how many large corporations use corporate yoga at work.
 Here is a list of just a few.
 See how many names you recognize: